Tide: Forces

 The ocean's surface is approximated by a surface referred to as the geoid, which takes into consideration the gravitational force exerted by the earth as well as centrifugal force due to rotation.
 Now consider the effect of massive external bodies such as the Moon and Sun.
 These bodies have strong gravitational fields that diminish with distance and cause the ocean's surface to deviate from the geoid.
 They establish a new equilibrium ocean surface which bulges toward the moon on one side and away from the moon on the other side.
 The earth's rotation relative to this shape causes the daily tidal cycle.
 The ocean surface tends toward this equilibrium shape, which is constantly changing, and never quite attains it.
 When the ocean surface is not aligned with it, it's as though the surface is sloping, and water accelerates in the down-slope direction.

 Equilibrium

 The equilibrium tide is the idealized tide assuming a landless Earth.

 It would produce a tidal bulge in the ocean, elongated towards the attracting body (Moon or Sun).

-It is not caused by the vertical pull nearest or farthest from the body, which is very weak; rather, it is caused by the tangent or "tractive" tidal force, which is strongest at about 45 degrees from the body, resulting in a horizontal tidal current.
+It is not caused by the vertical pull nearest or farthest from the body, which is very weak; rather, it is caused by the tangential or tractive tidal force, which is strongest at about 45 degrees from the body, resulting in a horizontal tidal current.